-For a magnificent backdrop, consider Slieve League, a gem of a location in the heart of County Donegal, an area famed for its wild, rugged beauty.
-At just under 2,000 feet tall in places, Slieve League is among the highest sea cliffs in Ireland – nearly three times higher than Ireland’s famous Cliffs of Moher.
+For a magnificent backdrop, consider Slieve League.
+It is a gem of a location in the heart of County Donegal, an area famed for its wild, rugged beauty.
+At just under 2,000 feet tall in places, Slieve League is among the highest sea cliffs in Ireland.
+It is nearly three times higher than Ireland’s famous Cliffs of Moher.

-Slieve League offers plenty of incredible views, where you can gaze out over the sparkling North Atlantic waters and see some of the coastlines on the Wild Atlantic Way.
+Slieve League offers plenty of incredible views.
+From there you can gaze out over the sparkling North Atlantic waters and see some of the coastlines on the Wild Atlantic Way.

 Getting to the highest point of Slieve League isn’t for the faint-hearted.
-It involves a hike over One Man’s Pass, a narrow ledge with a sheer drop onto rugged land either side – something only experienced hikers should attempt.
+It involves a hike over One Man’s Pass, a narrow ledge with a sheer drop onto rugged land either side.
+This is something only experienced hikers should attempt.
 Thankfully, you don’t need to ascend too high to witness Slieve League’s stunning views and feel like you’re on the edge of the world.

-Though a popular tourist attraction along the Wild Atlantic Way, you’ll find Slieve League a peaceful place, not too crowded with visitors.
-If you envisage proposing with just Mother Nature as your witness, Slieve League is an epic location that truly sums up the beauty of Ireland.
+Though a popular tourist attraction along the Wild Atlantic Way, you’ll find Slieve League a peaceful place.
+Thankfully its not too crowded with visitors.
+If you envisage proposing with just Mother Nature as your witness, Slieve League is an epic location.
+It truly sums up the beauty of Ireland.

 Located in Connemara, County Galway, Kylemore Abbey has a fascinating and romantic history, spanning 150 years.
-It was initially built as a castle in 1868 by Mitchell Henry, a pathologist and eye surgeon who later became a prominent figure in Irish politics.
+It was initially built as a castle in 1868 by Mitchell Henry, a pathologist and eye surgeon.
+He later became a prominent figure in Irish politics.

-Mitchell constructed the castle as an elaborate token of love for his wife, Margaret Henry, and as a nesting place for their expanding family.
+Mitchell constructed the castle as an elaborate token of love for his wife, Margaret Henry.
+It was also a nesting place for their expanding family.
 Though Margaret died soon after the castle was built, Mitchell lived there for many years afterwards.

 In 1878, Mitchell arranged for a neo-Gothic church to be built in the gardens as a lasting testament to his love for Margaret.
 After Mitchell’s death (at age 84) he was laid to rest with Margaret’s remains in a mausoleum in the nearby woods.

-Kylemore Castle was sold to the 9th Duke of Manchester in 1902, before becoming home and Abbey to the Benedictine nuns in 1920.
+Kylemore Castle was sold to the 9th Duke of Manchester in 1902.
+It then become home and Abbey to the Benedictine nuns in 1920.
 The Benedictine community still own and run Kylemore Abbey today.

-Kylemore Abbey, with its romantic history and picturesque Victorian walled garden, not to mention lakeside walks and nature trails, make it a place well worthy of a romantic proposal.
+Kylemore Abbey has its romantic history and picturesque Victorian walled garden.
+It also has lakeside walks and nature trails, make it a place well worthy of a romantic proposal.

 The Abbey itself is set in a prime position next to the lake.
-If you pop the question in the right place, there are plenty of photo opportunities where you can take a “happy couple” selfie with the spectacular Abbey in the background.
+If you pop the question in the right place, there are plenty of photo opportunities.
+You can take a “happy couple” selfie with the spectacular Abbey in the background.

-In Ireland, there’s no shortage of fairytale castles – and there are many that you can stay in overnight.
+In Ireland, there’s no shortage of fairytale castles.
+There are many that you can stay in overnight.
 If budget isn’t an issue, consider Ashford Castle, an 800-year-old castle hotel in Cong, County Mayo.
 It’s been voted a winner of the Travellers’ Choice award in 2019 on Trip Advisor.

 With its storybook setting, beautiful rooms, delicious cuisine and outstanding service, your every need will be catered for.
 From the moment you arrive, you’ll be treated like royalty.
-While staying in luxury 5-star accommodation, you can take part in various estate activities, such as horse riding, archery, fishing, falconry, golf or tennis.
+While staying in luxury 5-star accommodation, you can take part in various estate activities.
+This includes horse riding, archery, fishing, falconry, golf or tennis.
 For very active couples, there’s paddleboarding on the lake, tree climbing and zip-lining too!

 If a little R&R is more up your street, Ashford Castle boasts excellent spa facilities.
 In fact, its spa has been voted ‘Ireland’s Best Hotel Spa’ for the last four years by the World Spa Awards.
 So, if you want to make a grand gesture with your proposal, Ashford Castle is undoubtedly the place to do it!